twome/pinguno/docs/roadmap.md

 - stretch: test DNS by using domain names after testing IPs

-- use an optional flag to turn on an interactive settings prompt before running so the user can override the default settings without needing to attach any flags or write in a config file. offer to save selected settings in a local /config/pingu-chosen-settings.json file.
+- use an optional flag to turn on an interactive settings prompt before running so the user can override the default settings without needing to attach any flags or write in a config file. offer to save selected settings in a local /config/Pinguno-chosen-settings.json file.

 - [lowpriority] reduce the size of the logs somehow; it's really balooning. reduce duplication

 - native/inbuilt ping: method to calculate the time that each request would have been sent
 	- pair up ICMPs?
 	- can we get any date from `ping`s output using different (for eg) verbosity settings?
-	- count in parallel using Pingu.pingIntervalMs
+	- count in parallel using Pinguno.pingIntervalMs

 - stretch: "print data straight to console" mode
 	- basically same console output as default ping (but more readable)